Safety and Emergencies

 - Do not leave the building.

-- Evacuate to designated area per instructions given by the residence hall or Safety and Security staff.
+- Evacuate to designated area per instructions given by the residence hall or Public Safety staff.

 - Remain in the designated area until an "all clear" signal is given.